microsoft/azure-spring-apps-training/04-configure-a-spring-cloud-config-server/README.md

 ---

-> If you want to go fast on this section, you can directly use the `https://github.com/jdubois/spring-cloud-config-public.git` Git repository with Public authentication.
+> If you want to skip this section, you can use the following public Git repository https://github.com/jdubois/spring-cloud-config-public.git

 ## Create a Git repository for storing the application configuration